Will Smith celebrates return to home state with Braves

-Smith, a left-hander, said he wore No. 47 as a kid because that was Braves left-hander Tom Glavine’s number.
+A 30-year-old left-hander, Smith wore No. 47 as a kid because that was Atlanta left-hander Tom Glavine’s number.

-Smith, 30, signed a three-year, $40 million contract with the Braves Thursday, following an All-Star season with San Francisco.
-The free-agent deal includes a $13 million option for the 2023 season, with a $1 million buyout.
+Smith agreed to a $40 million, three-year contract with the Braves on Thursday following an All-Star season with San Francisco.
+The free agent turned down a $17.8 million qualifying from San Francisco and agreed to a deal that includes a $13 million annual salaries and a $13 million club option for 2023 with a $1 million buyout.

+The Braves continued to work on their bullpen by signing right-hander Chris Martin to a two-year, $14 million deal later Tuesday.
+Martin finished the 2019 season with Atlanta.

 Smith’s former clubhouse neighbor with the Giants, Mark Melancon, was 11 for 11 in saves opportunities with the Braves in 2019 following a midseason trade from San Francisco.